-The area of new planting in the UK between 2010 and 2015 was around twice the level of that reported in 2009-10.
+The area of new planting in the UK between 2010-11 and 2014-15 was around twice the level of that reported in 2009-10.
 This increase was largely driven by increases in Scotland following the introduction of Rural Development Contracts.
 New planting decreased in 2015-16 to levels similar to that reported in 2009-10.
-This decrease is likely to have been influenced by recent changes in grant schemes across the UK.
-For further information, see the Data Sources and Methodology section of the Annex.
+This decrease is likely to have been influenced by changes in grant schemes across the UK.